 Use a No. 2 pencil only.
 Do not use ink, ballpoint, or felt tip pens.
 Make solid marks that fill the response completely.
 Erase cleanly any marks you wish to change.
-Make no stray marks on this form.
-INCORRECT The Faculty member: · 1.
-Clearly explains course assignments, expectations, student learning outcomes, grading standards, rules, and goals, in a well-organized syllabus.
+Make no stray marks on this form \overrightarrow{ORRECT} \overrightarrow{O} \overrightarrow{O} \overrightarrow{O} \overrightarrow{O} \overrightarrow{O} \overrightarrow{O} Make no stray marks on this form.
+The Faculty member: Explains course expectations, objectives, student learning outcomes, and grading standards in a written syllabus.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 2.
-Follows course standards for evaluating, grading, and responding to student work, as described in the syllabus.
+Follows the course syllabus.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 3.
-Assigns writing, tests, and demonstrations clearly linked to course content, objectives, and student learning outcomes.
-A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 4.
-Assigns readings, exercises, and other materials clearly linked to course content, objectives, and student learning outcomes.
+Is thorough in preparation and organized in presentation (including, but not limited to, staying on task).
+A. ConsistentlyB.
+Almost AlwaysC.
+Usually D. Sometimes E. Seldom 4.
+Is on time for the class and stays for the class duration.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 5.
-Returns graded work in a timely fashion.
+Is clear and understandable when presenting class materials.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 6.
-Provides appropriate responses to assignments.
+Makes the class materials easy to understand.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 7.
-Encourages dialogue with students via letters, phone, e-mail, and other media.
+Provides regular feedback relevant to my progress in this course.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 8.
-Provides timely responses to student inquiries and requests.
+Demonstrates expertise in the field.
 A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 9.
-Tailors syllabus, course materials, assignments, and feedback, to correspondence/distance education needs.
-A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom
+Is sensitive to the needs of the students.
+A. Consistently B. Almost Always C. Usually D. Sometimes E. Seldom 10.
+Makes me feel welcome in the classroom.
+A. Consistently B. Almost Always D. Sometimes E. Seldom